JirkaDellOro/JirkaDellOro.github.io/Privat/Calvin/Feier18/README.md

 for a reason, bringing something we must learn.
 And we are led to those who help us most to grow,
 if we let them, and we help them in return.
-Well I don't know if I beleive that's true,
+Well I don't know if I believe that's true,
 But I know I'm who I am today because I knew you...

 Like a comet pulled from orbit as it passes a sun,